filipeallins/sound-equalizer/README.md

-# ElementaryOS_Equalizer
+# sound_equalizer
-Equalizer app for Elementay OS and mabe other Ubuntu based OS
+Equalizer app for Elementay OS and other Ubuntu based OS